euphort-wind/euphort-wind.github.io/content/post/norway/index.md

     image: 6far.jpg
     caption: Norwegian Fårikål
 ---
 Hej!
-I share an extract of my experience of visiting magical Norway.
+I'm sharing a glimpse of my experience visiting magical Norway.
 I was there in the autumn of 2021 and autumn of 2023.
 Below are some notes on what I tasted, saw and listened to.<br>
 <b>Important:</b> I only share my own experience and recommend the things I personally tried and liked.
-Therefore, everything written below is extremely subjective, and also does not cover all the wonderful local attributes and places ☺️.
+Therefore, everything written below is extremely subjective, and does not cover all the wonderful local features and places ☺️.

 <b>🗺 Places:</b> Oslo, Bergen, Flåm, Fredrikstad, Moss, Horten.<br>